Best Automated social media posting tools in 2024: AI-Powered Review

 - Team Collaboration: (Available on higher tiers) Allows multiple team members to collaborate on content creation and scheduling.

 - Landing Page Builder: Build simple landing pages to promote specific campaigns or products.
-Buffer offers a basic landing page builder, but if you need more robust marketing copy to convert visitors on your lander, consider using Jasper.ai to generate high-converting sales copy.
+Buffer offers a basic landing page builder, but if you need more marketing copy to convert visitors on your lander, consider using Jasper.ai to generate high-converting sales copy.

 Buffer Pricing